ioccc-src/mkiocccentry/dbg.md

 The `fdbg()` function will write a debug message, if the verbosity level is high enough, to a stream.

+The `sndbg()` function will copy a debug message string, if the verbosity level is high enough, into a fixed sized buffer.

 ## Synopsis: